Recourse in Factoring Meaning

 Example of Recourse in Factoring

 Let us get into the details of the two major types – recourse and nonrecourse factoring.

 In this, the seller has to pay back the factor in case of non-payment by the debtors.
 In other words, the seller assumes the risk of any uncollected invoices.
 Recourse time is the amount of time for which the Factoring company will keep the invoice open.
 In other words, if the customer is not paying after the recourse time has passed, the Factoring Company has the option to chargeback the entire invoice from the seller.

 Let us look at an example to understand this concept.

 The journal entries for Company A would look like this.

-For the same example explained above if we assume factor fees to be 20% (it is generally much higher due to the high risk involved) the journal entries for Company A would look like this.
+For the same example explained above, if we assume factor fees to be 20% (it is generally much higher due to the high risk involved), the journal entries for Company A will look like this.

 Difference Between Recourse and Non-Recourse Factoring